You are viewing a story from harrypotterfanfiction.com

 ‘Margaret,’ one of them said.
 ‘Too far.’

 ‘How else am I supposed to do this?’
 Margaret cried, brandishing the kitten at the others.
-It was the teeniest tabby cat I’ve ever seen in all my days, cute enough to momentarily distract me from the surreal situation.
+It was a teeny tabby, small enough to fit in the palm of her hand.
 ‘You said we had to make sacrifices!
 You said we had to suffer for our art!’

 They say that the meek shall inherit the earth.
 If anything, Scorpius is a walking contradiction to this statement.
 Magnificence doesn’t entirely become him.
-Gravity has a vendetta against him and he’s something of a magnet for misfortune.
+Gravity has a vendetta against him, and he’s something of a magnet for misfortune.
+He’s meek, but he won’t inherit the earth.
+When the other meek are busy kicking backsides and taking over, he’ll be the one shuffling in at the back, trembling, hoping nobody notices.
 Which is why, as we were running out of the door, I was still convinced that I’d only dreamt the moment where he managed to kick the head graphic designer in a place where the sun isn’t known to shine, snatch the kitten off of Margaret with his free hand, and somehow also grab his sketchbook and keep a hold of me all at once.

 I could only grip onto his hand for dear life as we sped down a flight of stairs and through a narrow hallway, out into the dying light and the snow.
-Before I could even speak, he shoved the sketchbook into my hands and somehow I managed to transfer it to my pocket and then we were hurtling down a garden path that was slick with slush.
+Before I could even speak, he shoved the sketchbook into my anorak pocket, and then we were hurtling down a garden path that was slick with slush.

 ‘No spells, Margaret!’ someone yelled, but then something stung my shoulder: hot, sharp, like a wasp.